alanv-tech/pytp/README.md

 ### What is the purpose of this project?

-This project aims to provide a simple program that can accurately simulate network time protocol severs that operate in real life.
+This project aims to provide a simple program that can accurately simulate network time protocol severs similar to ones that operate in real life.

 ### How can I install the project?